Daiigr/TSPSA-ICS/README.md

 This problem seems simple, but to date nobody has ever developed a truly efficient algorithm to solve this problem exactly.
 The problem is one of a category called combinatorial optimisation problems, which occur frequently in logistics.
-In the case of n cities, the number of routes to be checked to be sure to find the optimal solution is $ O(n!) $ , which is prohibitively expensive for quite small n.
+In the case of n cities, the number of routes to be checked to be sure to find the optimal solution is $O(n!)$ , which is prohibitively expensive for quite small n.

 The aim of this project is to write a program that can give an approximate solution efficiently.
 The algorithm used is unusual because